Plastic Surgery Experience

 Learn More about Breast Reduction

-Available to patients coming from all over the Bay Area, San Jose, Los Altos and Sunnyvale, breast reduction procedure performed by Dr. Samuel Pearl can help to alleviate the physical and emotional hardships brought on by overly large breasts.
-Contact our practice today schedule a breast reduction surgery, breast augmentation or breast lift consultation with Dr. Pearl.
+Available to patients coming from all over the Bay Area, San Jose, Los Altos and Sunnyvale, breast reduction performed by Dr. Samuel Pearl and Dr. Alexander Ereso can help to alleviate the physical and emotional hardships brought on by overly large breasts.
+Contact our practice today schedule a breast reduction surgery, breast augmentation or breast lift consultation with Dr. Pearl or Dr. Ereso.